zanshin/jtoh/DETAILS.md

 * The `---` will become `+++`
 * The `title:` will become `title =`

+TODO
+### URL
+In order to preserve the permalink all the Jekyll postings have, the `url` attribute of the front matter needs to be constructed using the date from the post title.
+The end result

+    url: "YYYY/MM/dd/slug

+will give each historical post the proper URL.
+New posting will be allowed to use just the article title (slug) as their canonical URL.

+This process hasn't been constructed yet, but will most likely employ more regular expressions and perhaps another parser function.

 ## Processing
 Rather than read each posting file line-by-line and process them that way, I treat each posting as a